 We’re introducing new riding hours of 8am to 6pm.
 This will allow around 3 hours of daylight at the end of the day for riders to sort their horses out and get them grazing as well as establish a camp for themselves.
 It also means our crews will have more time to reach and assess the riders before the sun sets.

 Weight limits are changing (a bit).
 Our sole objective with a weight limit is to look after the horses.
-We don’t care about the humans suffering (that’s the point) but the horses are our responsibility.
+Secondary to this is human suffering (it’s meant to be a challenge) but the horses are our responsibility.
 With larger horses the pioneers had a 10kg weight limit for their kit.
 This is fine for the essentials but the reality of the Gaucho is that camping is an every night affair.
 If you’re under canvas in a rainstorm for 4 days in between sitting on horses in a rainstorm – stuff gets wet and that can quickly escalate.
 So we’re now giving riders a fixed size re-supply box at each horse station.
 Then the glory of dry undies and socks is a reality but the horses don’t carry any extra load.